derpedcatto/DerpeSteamKeyGen/README.md

 # Features
 - Generate [valid?] steam activation key;
-- Key can be copied to buffer (33% improved workflow when checking for validation in steam);
+- Key can be copied to buffer after generation (33% improved workflow when checking for validation in steam);
 - Key can be saved to a txt file (stores only unique keys, repeated keys will not be saved);
 - UI customisation;
 - All settings are saved in registry;